kartikaya924/covidAnalysisIndia/README.md

 ## Donor Pool csv file

-It contains the number of confirmed cases from 22/01/2020 till 18/07/2020 for India and the donor pool.
+It contains the total number of confirmed cases from 22/01/2020 till 18/07/2020 (per 15 days) for India and the donor pool.

 ## Robust Synthetic Control